organicmaps/organicmaps/api/iOS/README.md

 First one contains .h and .m files which you need to include into your project.
 You can always modify them according to your needs.

 If you want to get results of API calls, please add unique URL scheme to your app.
 You can do it with [XCode][linkAddUrlScheme] or by editing Info.plist file in your project.
 To make things simple, use *mapswithme* keyword in scheme ID, like *my_mapswithme_scheme*, and create an unique scheme name (or use your existing one).
-*mapswithme* keyword in scheme ID simply helps API code to detect it automatically (but you can freely edit API wrapper code to implement anything you want).
+*mapswithme* keyword in scheme ID simply helps API code to detect it automatically.
+See more details in [Apple's documentation][linkAppleCustomUrlSchemes].

 *capitals-example* folder contains [sample application][linkSample] which demonstrates part of API features.

 ### API Calls Overview and HOW TO

 * All methods are static for *MWMApi* class, *BOOL* methods return *NO* if call is failed.
-* If id for given pin contains valid url, it will be opened from MapsWithMe after selecting "More Details" button.
+* If id for given pin contains valid url, it will be opened from MapsWithMe after selecting *More Info* button.
-  For any other content, id will be simply passed back to the caller's *AppDelegate application:openURL:sourceApplication:annotation:* method
+  For any other content, id will be simply passed back to the caller's [*AppDelegate application:openURL:sourceApplication:annotation:*][linkAppleDelegate] method

 #### Open [MapsWithMe Application][linkMwm]